Optimized dynamical protection of nonclassical correlation in a quantum algorithm: Experiments

 In our NMR experiments we utilize the two spin-1/2 proton nuclei of Cytosine dissolved in deuterated dimethylsulfoxide (DMSO-D$_6$).
 All the experiments are carried out on a Bruker 500 MHz NMR spectrometer at an ambient temperature of 300 K. The resonance offsets of the two protons are $436$ Hz and $-436$ Hz, while the scalar coupling constant $J = 7.0$ Hz.
 Starting from the thermal equilibrium state $I_{Sz}+I_{Az}$, we use the spatial averaging technique \cite{corypps} to prepare the pseudopure state (PPS) $(1-\epsilon)\mathbbm{1}/4+\epsilon\proj{00}$, where $\epsilon\sim 10^{-5}$ is the purity factor typically present in NMR systems.

 We generated the DD-protected oracle operator $U_W$ corresponding to the marked state $\ket{k_0} = \ket{01}$ and the diffusion operator $U_D$ by incorporating DD pulses into the GRAPE optimal control technique \cite{GRAPE,bhole2017rapid} as described in section II.
-To investigate the dependence on the spacing between DD pulses, we generated two sets of protected gates with spacings of $1000$ and $2000$ GRAPE segments.
 Each GRAPE segment was of duration 5.1 $\upmu$s.
 The fidelities of these GRAPE pulses, each about 75 ms long, were above 0.99 after averaging over 10\% RF inhomogeneity distribution.
+A full power DD pulse was introduced in between every 1000 segments.
+The phase $\alpha$ of the DD pulses was alternated between $x$ and $y$.

 To estimate QD, we need to obtain the density matrix at various stages of Grover's algorithm (see Fig. \ref{grover}).
 The density matrix is generally obtained using quantum state tomography (QST) which involves a set of independent experiments (on identically prepared states) each measuring a particular set of observables.
 The expectation values are then obtained by measuring the signal intensities.
-We have adopted a QST procedure that results in only absorptive spectral lines which precisely quantify the expectation values without requiring any further numerical processing.
+We have adopted a QST procedure that results in only absorptive spectral lines which precisely quantify the expectation values without requiring any further numerical processing (see Appendix).

 After obtaining the experimental density matrix $\rho_\mathrm{exp}$, we estimated QD via the optimal set of measurement bases proposed by Lu et al. \cite{PhysRevA.83.012327}.
 Similarly, we also estimated the probability $\expv{k_0}= \mprod{k_0}{\rho_\mathrm{exp}} {k_0}$ of the marked state for $\ket{k_0} = \ket{01}$.
-Fig. \ref{noise} (a) displays experimentally estimated QD values (in units of $\epsilon^2/\log_e2$) at various stages of the Grover's algorithm for up to six iterations, with unprotected (bottom trace) as well as various DD-protected Grover's iterates.
+Fig. \ref{noise} (a) displays experimentally estimated QD values (in units of $\epsilon^2/\ln2$) at various stages of the Grover's algorithm for up to six iterations, with unprotected (top trace) as well as for XY DD-protected Grover's iterates with $\beta = \pi/2$ (middle trace) and $\beta = \pi$ (bottom trace).
 Fig. \ref{noise} (b) displays the corresponding probability of the marked state $\ket{01}$.
-In all the cases, we observed that the experimental values are in good agreement with the idealized predictions represented by solid lines (also described in Fig. \ref{grover}).
-The lower contrast between the theoretical prediction and experimental values indicate high-quality of quantum controls as well as low inherent noise in the NMR system.
+Thus, in the absence of incoherence, we observed that the experimental values are in reasonably good agreement with the idealized predictions represented by solid lines (also described in Fig. \ref{grover}) indicating high-quality of quantum controls as well as low inherent noise in the NMR system.